prettier/prettier/CONTRIBUTING.md

 - `tests/flow/` contains the Flow test suite, and is not supposed to be edited by hand.
 To update it, clone the Flow repo next to the Prettier repo and run: `node scripts/sync-flow-tests.js ../flow/tests/`.
 - If you would like to debug prettier locally, you can either debug it in node or the browser.
 The easiest way to debug it in the browser is to run the interactive `docs` REPL locally.
 The easiest way to debug it in node, is to create a local test file with some example code you want formatted and either run it in an editor like VS Code or run it directly via `./bin/prettier.js <your_test_file>`.

-Run `yarn lint --fix` to automatically format files.
+Run `yarn lint:eslint --fix` to automatically format files.

 If you can, take look at [commands.md](commands.md) and check out [Wadler's paper](http://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf) to understand how Prettier works.